daniel-p-green/alain-ai-learning-platform/HACKATHON_README.md

   - A quick smoke test cell to verify keys work with the selected model
   - Each lesson step rendered as markdown + a runnable code cell that sends the step prompt to the model
   - MCQ assessment cells with inline graders (choose an option, see correctness and explanation)
 - No arbitrary code execution; only parameterized API calls using OpenAI-compatible client

+UI improvements (magical MVP)
+- Model picker: choose provider (Poe/BYOK) and a default model when generating lessons and when running steps in the player.
+- Fix-it actions: on validation errors, click “Auto-fix and Import” to repair missing fields/steps.
+- Instant preview: after generation, preview title, description, objectives, and first step with one-click “Open Tutorial” or “Export Notebook”.
+- Transparent execution: “Show Request” reveals the JSON payload; copy as curl or OpenAI SDK is one click away.

 Quick start
 1) Install: `npm install`